 Business architecture is a journey, not a destination – and the output of your work will constantly evolve too.
 Organizations like The Business Architecture Guild are working to make business architecture easier by establishing a network for business architecture to come together and creating industry standard reference models.
 Software is also creating platforms for business architecture by establishing capability maps in a dynamic environment that allows current state and dynamic “what-if” scenario mapping to test new strategies and outputs.

 As Benjamin Franklin once said, “Without continual growth and progress, such words as improvement, achievement, and success have no meaning.”
 Utilize these three strategies to steer your business architecture efforts and you will also see improvement, achievement and success.

 Want to hear more strategies to boost your Business Architecture Success?

-Join us August 13th for a live panel discussion titled, "Business Architecture & Strategy Execution: Managing Risk, Scaling the Practice."
-MEGA Customer Success Manager and Enterprise Architect, Gordon Cooper will lead a robust conversation with Business Architecture veterans William Ulrich , President of TSG, Inc. and The Business Architecture Guild, Diane LeBeau , Chair of The Business Architecture Guild’s Executive Advisory Council, and Josephine Gilmore , Manager of the Business Agility Office at FedEx Services.
-They will discuss strategies and real-world examples of how Business Architecture can help organizations manage risk and scale across the organization.
-Click here to register today!
+Listen to our live panel discussion titled, "Business Architecture & Strategy Execution: Managing Risk, Scaling the Practice."
+MEGA Customer Success Manager and Enterprise Architect, Gordon Cooper led a robust conversation with Business Architecture veterans William Ulrich , President of TSG, Inc. and The Business Architecture Guild, Diane LeBeau , Chair of The Business Architecture Guild’s Executive Advisory Council, and Josephine Gilmore , Manager of the Business Agility Office at FedEx Services.
+They discussed strategies and real-world examples of how Business Architecture can help organizations manage risk and scale across the organization.
+Click here to listen.

 ...
 View more